I have updated this post following the march in London, yesterday, 25th March.

 John Maynard Keynes famously said “If the facts change, I change my mind.
 What do you do?”
 The facts post referendum are considerably changed from what any of us expected, pro or con.
-It may be wisdom after the event, but I have been dismayed by a succession of unpleasant surprises.
+It may be wisdom after the event, but I was dismayed by a succession of unpleasant surprises.
 First, the outburst of anti-immigrant violence, then the weakening of the pound.
-It is now lower than when the Euro was launched in 1999, even though the Euro also appears to have been weakened by the Brexit vote.
-Both have dropped against the dollar.
+It plummeted, partially recovered, but remains at a permanently lower level, even though the Euro also appears to have been weakened by the Brexit vote against the dollar.
 Investors in industry have expressed doubts.
-Martin Wolf provides a comprehensive account of the damage done in the Financial Times
+Martin Wolf provided a comprehensive account of the damage done in the Financial Times

-But two unforeseen facts loom larger than the others.
+But some unforeseen facts loom larger than others.
 Nicola Sturgeon’s conference announcement last week , reiterated in March with a call for a second referendum on Scottish independence, was hardly a surprise.
 It is reasonable for Scotland to suggest a fresh independence vote in view of Scotland having voted ‘Remain’.
 And what is to happen on the Irish border?

-Purely in passing, regular readers will be aware that I believe a Europe –wide Basic income is a better way of dealing with this issue.
+Regular readers will be aware that I believe a Europe –wide Basic income is a better way of dealing with this issue.
 Since I originally wrote this post, the launch of the World Basic Income movement has brought this possibility nearer.
 Banners on yesterday’s march could have read:

-What did not figure in the referendum campaign, at least not in those areas which voted ‘Leave’, was that Britain will have to choose between immigration, and the Single market.
+What did not figure much in the referendum campaign was that Britain will have to choose between immigration, and the Single market.
 If goods can move freely, then so must people.
 Why should the rest of the EU allow Britain to have it both ways?
 The promises which produced the 3.8% Brexit majority will have to be broken.
 I think those who thought they were taking back control need to know this.

 Even before the result, former Prime Minister John Major, hardly a hothead, accused the ‘Leave’ campaign of lying.
 On the contrary, I am willing to assume that everyone acted in good faith.
 Telling Brexiteers that they are either liars or idiots will just make them defend their position all the more forcibly.
 They need an escape route: I did not foresee any of the ‘cons’ I mention.
 My motive was that if there is to be any hope of nation states being stronger than transnational companies, the EU, albeit with some fundamental changes (which an international Basic Income will facilitate), is a must (and so is a united UK).
-Will none of those who argued ‘Leave’ may follow Keynes’ advice?
+Will none of those who argued ‘Leave’ follow Keynes’ advice?
 Are none of them big enough to say “It hasn’t panned out as we thought.
 Sorry.”